raymondworkshop/old.myblog/zlist100.md

 Things I want to do before I die.
 Any recommendation please let me know.

 * Get a driver's license
-* Learn to Invest more
 * Learn another new language: Japanese
 * Get married to someone I love
+* Learn to Invest more
 * Learn to Swim
-* Improve to Cook
+* Improve Cooking skills
 * Learn Guitar skills
 * Travel around Europa, and South America
 * Speak at TED